jamesstout/newznab/README.md

 To use the innodb script, you will need to clone the repo https://github.com/itandrew/Newznab-InnoDB-Dropin.git into misc/testing/
 This will make his scripts available and able to be run.

-What this script does:

-1. Set retention=what you set.
+What my_newznab.sh does (the others do similar):

+Each loop:
+1.  run `update_releases.php` to cleanup from previous runs
+2.  run `justpostprocessing.php` in screen, this does all of the postprocessing if you have run postprocess.sh.
-2.  run `update_binaries_threaded.php` to pull binaries for all active groups.
+3.  run `update_binaries_threaded.php` to pull binaries for all active groups.
-3.  run `update_releases.php` to create releases form binaries.
+4.  run `update_releases.php` to create releases form binaries.
-4.  run `nzb-importmodified.php` and import 100 nzbs from local filesystem.
+5.  run `nzb-importmodified.php` and import 100 nzbs from local filesystem.
-5.  run `update_releases.php` to create releases form binaries.
+6.  run `update_releases.php` to create releases form binaries.
-6. Set retention=0.
 7.  run `backfill_threaded.php` to pull backfills upto current backfill.
 8.  run `update_releases.php` to create releases form binaries.
-9. Reset retention back to what you set.
+Every 2 hours, postprocessing cleanup:
+9.  run `update_predb.php`
-10. run `update_predb.php true` to use the nzpre info.
+10. run `update_parsing.php`
-11. run `removespecial.php` to do some more *cleanup*.
+11. run `removespecial.php`
-12. run `update_cleanup.php` to do some *cleanup*.
+12. run `update_cleanup.php`
-13. run `update_parsing.php` to turn some of those hashed titles into a proper release.
+Every 12 hours:
+13. run `optimise_db.php`
+14. run `update_tvschedule.php`
+15. run `update_theaters.php`
+At end of loop:
-14. Increment the backfill for all active groups by 1.
+16. Increment the backfill for all active groups by 1 up to the MAXDAYS set.
-15. Wash and repeat.
+17. Wash and repeat.